primary157/plone.extensions/docs/reference/display.rst

 Extra views
 -----------

-.. warning:: Since rapido.plone 1.1, we can declare first-class Plone views from Rapido, but it requires plone.resources 1.2.
+.. warning:: Since rapido.extensions 1.1, we can declare first-class Plone views from Rapido, but it requires plone.resources 1.2.

 If we do not want to just inject a small piece of HTML in existing pages, but use a Rapido block as the main part of the page, we can declare a block as a view in its YAML file: